apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the deadline in minutes for starting the backup job if it misses its scheduled time for any reason.</p>
+<p>startingDeadlineMinutes defines the deadline in minutes for starting the backup job
+if it misses scheduled time for any reason.</p>
 </td>
 </tr>
 <tr>